jmsiro/wms_project/project/README.md

     - [Test Database](#test-database)

 ## Project Overview
-This project is a billing system for ShipHero, designed to handle customers invoicing and reprocessing.
+This project is a billing system for a Warehouse Management System, designed to handle customers invoicing and reprocessing.
 It is is a command-line application built with Python and SQLAlchemy and interacts with a MySQL database.

 ## Features
 The system provides three core functionalities: